-The Halmos College of Natural Sciences and Oceanography (HCNSO) is a graduate school within Nova Southeastern University (NSU): a not-for-profit, fully accredited, coeducational and Carnegie-classified as both a "high research activity" and a "community engaged" university.
+The Halmos College of Natural Sciences and Oceanography (HCNSO) offers degree and certificate programs in biology, ocean science, marine biology, mathematics, chemistry, physics, and environmental science within Nova Southeastern University (NSU): a not-for-profit, fully accredited, coeducational university.
 It is one of 284 colleges and universities statewide, and one of 119 independent four-year institutions in Florida.
+NSU is one of 50 universities in the nation with both the Carnegie classification of high research activity and community engagement.